LucaCottiZelati/excel-analysis-portfolio/Lamborghini_Sales/notes.md

 - What insights can support better pricing and sales strategies?

 🛠️ Tools Used
-Excel (data cleaning, analysis, pivot tables)
+- Excel ( data analysis, pivot tables, chartd, dashboard)
-Data visualization (charts, dashboard)

 🔍 Analysis Process